CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: method

-where $\mu(f)$ and $\sigma(f)$ are the means and standard deviations of the channel-wise activation of $f$. \emph{$L_a$} and \emph{$L_b$} are two different non-linear mappings implemented by two MLPs.
-The point-wise feature \emph{f} is scaled and biased.
 Unlike AdaIN, IPAdaIN guides shape folding with the learned shape characteristics, which can be interpreted as a way to reconstruct a 3D shape from its style contained in the image.
-Thus, the new feature space can be used to correctly recover the complete shape.
+Considering that different feature channels of an image can identify certain shape characteristics, the generated affine parameters $\gamma$ and $\beta$ will have high activation in varying channels according to the 3D shapes.
+Then the point-wise features change in every channel according to Eq.~\ref{eqn1}.
+The fused features are then decoded back to the spatial space by the 3D decoder of the folding operation.